 - Bake.
 Bake pie at 425 F for 50-60 minutes.
 Let cool for 2-3 hours before serving.

-To store, pie may be kept, covered, at room temperature for 2 days.
-Then store in the fridge for an additional 2 days.
+To store, the pie may be kept, covered, at room temperature for 2 days.
+Then store it in the fridge for an additional 2 days.
 Pie may be wrapped in plastic and stored in the freezer for 3 months.
 Defrost the pie in the fridge before eating.

 Absolutely.
 When cooked the flavor of the Gravenstein apple is enhanced and the flesh will hold its shape.